After Hours Telephone Triage Guidelines

 - Search Words

 *Targeted advice is advice relevant to the patient’s symptoms, acuity and corresponding disposition.
-By mapping care advice at the question level, rather than the disposition level, the nurses are more efficient as they don’t have to search for appropriate advice statements; we’ve done that for them.
+By mapping care advice at the triage question level, rather than the disposition level, the nurses are more efficient as they don’t have to search for appropriate advice statements.
+We’ve already provided that short list of appropriate advice statements.

 Typical clients include medical call centers that serve hospitals, health plans, physicians, or government programs, software development organizations, worker’s comp organizations and EMR/EHR organizations.